jlboba/vue_contacts_frontend/README.md

 ## Description

 This is a frontend *only* vue app consuming a third-party API.
-In particular, this react app is consuming the Django REST API created [here](https://github.com/jlboba/django_rest_api), but this format will work for any seperate server API regardless of what language you built it in.
+In particular, this vue app is consuming the Django REST API created [here](https://github.com/jlboba/django_rest_api), but this format will work for any seperate server API regardless of what language you built it in.

 ---